brandcm/Archaic_Splicing/scripts/notebooks/README.md

 - 5_analysis.ipynb generates the final, complete dataframe and conducts all data analysis presented in the manuscript.

-- 6_plots.ipynb produces all the plots presented in the manuscript.
+- 6_plots.ipynb produces most of the figures presented in the manuscript.
+We used Inkscape to generate the remaining figures and for additional figure annotation.